arunpraba/reactjs.org/src/content/reference/react/useMemo.md

 ```

 **By wrapping the `visibleTodos` calculation in `useMemo`, you ensure that it has the *same* value between the re-renders** (until dependencies change).
 You don't *have to* wrap a calculation in `useMemo` unless you do it for some specific reason.
-In this example, the reason is that you pass it to a component wrapped in [`memo`,](/reference/react/memo) and this lets it skip re-rendering.
+In this example, the reason is that you pass it to a component wrapped in [`memo`,](/reference/react/memo) and this enables it skip re-rendering.
 There are a few other reasons to add `useMemo` which are described further on this page.

 <DeepDive>